camellia-app/.github/profile/README.md

 ## Hi there 👋

 This is an official GitHub organization related to browser extension called Camellia.
 With Camellia installed in your browser, when you create a new tab, Camellia will be opened instead of default browser’s new tab page.
-For more details about the project, check out [camellia-app/camellia](https://github.com/camellia-app/camellia) repository.
+Instead of traditional non-functional new tab pages, Camellia shows you all your native browser bookmarks in convinient way.
+If you wish to know more about the project, check out [camellia-app/camellia](https://github.com/camellia-app/camellia) repository.

 Camellia is free and fully open source project.
 This GitHub organization used for full development cycle of the project: